boufik/Cyber-Handbook-Practices/VMs/Kali/setup_kali.md

 ## 4e.
 Install VS Code

 As above, try to manually install the `.deb` package from a web browser by navigating to `https://code.visualstudio.com` or `https://code.visualstudio.com/Download`.
-Download the package and find it under the `~/Documents` directory.
+Download the `.deb` package and find it under the `~/Documents` directory.

 ```
 cd ~/Downloads
 ls
 ```

-Terminal should print the package `code_1.105.1-1760482543_amd64.deb`.
+Terminal should print a package named like `code_1.105.1-1760482543_amd64.deb`.
 First, update your system through:

 ```
 sudo apt update